emmett-framework/emmett/docs/orm/migrations.md

 The `Migration` class also has two methods, the `up` and `down` ones, that will specify the operations that should be run when we apply the migration and the ones that should be performed when we want to rollback the migration changes and return to the previous state.
 In this case, we have seven `create_table` operations for the `up` section, and the seven *opposite* `drop_table` operations in the `down` ones.

-`create_table` and `drop_table` are directives of the weppy migration engine.
+`create_table` and `drop_table` are directives of the Emmett migration engine.
 We will see that the `Migration` class have several methods like these that can be used to alter tables and columns in your database.

 Running your fist migration
 ---------------------------

 Once we generated our first migration, we need to run it in order to apply the canges to the database.
-We can use the *up* command of weppy migrations:
+We can use the *up* command of Emmett migrations:

 ```
-$ weppy -a bloggy.py migrations up
+$ emmett -a bloggy.py migrations up
 > Performing upgrades against sqlite://dummy.db
 > Performing upgrade: <base> -> 4ceb82ecd8e4 (head), First migration
 > Adding revision 4ceb82ecd8e4 to schema